MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 **Description**: If you upgrade a protected 2012 R2 Hyper-V VM to the 2016 version, then stop protecting the VM (but retain data), and then re-enable protection, if you then recover a 2012 R2 copy at the original location, further backups may fail.

-**Workaround**: After recovery change the VM Version to 2016 followed by a Consistency Check.
+**Workaround**: After recovery, change the VM Version to 2016, then run a Consistency Check.

 ## Bare Metal Recovery protection failures